 This course will acquaint the student with the physical principles involved in the production and clinical use of X-radiation.
 Students will be made cognizant of radio-biological effects so that this knowledge can be used in understanding and implementing basic principles of radio-biological health.
-X-ray films and the various factors which influence the density, contrast, definition, and distortion of the radio- graphic image will be studied.
-Darkroom, film mountings, recognizing and understanding landmarks and interpretation will also be studied.
+Various image receptors and factors which influence the density, contrast, definition, and distortion of the radiographic image will be studied.
+Recognizing and understanding landmarks, interpretation, infection control procedures, mounting techniques and processing procedures will also be studied.
+The student must complete the course with a final grade of 75% or better.
 (2 hour lecture).
 Major requirement.